Scout Dog Unit K9 Roster

 Hobo

-In 1968 Hobo was wounded while walking point for a 720th MP Battalion ambush and recon team when he tripped a Viet Cong antipersonnel mine saving the MP's from serious injury.
-Hobo was airlifted from the field to a Vet Technician, recovered from his shrapnel wounds, and later returned to duty.
+In 1968 Hobo was wounded while walking point for a 720th MP Battalion ambush and recon squad when he tripped a Viet Cong antipersonnel mine saving the MP's from serious injury.
+Hobo was airlifted from the field to a Vet Technician, recovered from his shrapnel wounds, and returned to duty.

 Wounded In Action